EBIvariation/CMAT/docs/open-targets/generate-evidence-strings.md

 pipeline and the most recent monthly ClinVar release.
 The below steps can be used if needed to run the pipeline on demand.

-At least once per quarter, we should continue to check the logs and perform the [manual follow-up actions](#3-manual-follow-up-actions) in order to submit the most recent batch of evidence.
+At least once per quarter, we will continue to check the logs and perform the [manual follow-up actions](#3-manual-follow-up-actions) in order to submit the most recent batch of evidence.

 ## 1. Preparation steps